Putting Theory Into Practice

 Mentor Coaching is an opportunity to apply your learning from other parts of the program in class and receive feedback.
 You will participate in coaching role plays and observed by an experienced coach (Mentor Coaching trainers hold an ACC or PCC credential)

-Observed Coaching is similar to Mentor Coaching in that you will coach and receive feedback by an experienced MCC or PCC coach.
-But, unlike our regular classes, our Observed classes have only 6 students and are an intimate experience where students receive verbal and written feedback.
-Observed Coaching is the final preparation for assessment and graduation.
+These labs are similar to Mentor Coaching in that you will coach and receive feedback by an experienced MCC or PCC coach.
+But, with only 6 students in each cohort, they are an intimate learning experience.

 Peer Coaching